MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-powershell-enablement.md

 Update-AzSecurityDefenderForStorage -ResourceId "/subscriptions/<SubscriptionId>/resourcegroups/<ResourceGroupName>/providers/Microsoft.Storage/storageAccounts/<StorageAccountName>" -IsEnabled -OnUploadIsEnabled -OnUploadCapGbPerMonth 7000 -SensitiveDataDiscoveryIsEnabled
 ```

-To modify the monthly threshold for malware scanning in your storage accounts, adjust the `OnUploadCapGBPerMonth` parameter to your preferred value.
+To modify the monthly threshold for malware scanning in your storage accounts, adjust the `-OnUploadCapGBPerMonth` parameter to your preferred value.
 This parameter sets a cap on the maximum data that can be scanned for malware each month, per storage account.
 If you want to permit unlimited scanning, assign the value -1.
 The default limit is set at 5,000 GB.

 If you want to turn off the on-upload malware scanning or sensitive data threat detection features, you can change the `isEnabled` value to **False** under the `malwareScanning` or `sensitiveDataDiscovery` properties sections.